dhrupad17/Blogify/README.md

     </tr>
 </table>

-## Project Components and Functionalities:
+## ⚙Project Components and Functionalities:⚙
 - **Authentication Module:**

   - Allows users to register with a unique full name, email, and password.